Taritsyn/JavaScriptEngineSwitcher/NuGet/JavaScriptEngineSwitcher.ChakraCore/readme.txt

    =============
    RELEASE NOTES
    =============
+   1. Added support of .NET Core 1.0.1 and .NET Framework 4.5.1;
-   1. ChakraCore was updated to version 1.3;
+   2. ChakraCore was updated to version 1.3;
-   2. Added the ability to change configuration settings of the ChakraCore JS
+   3. Added the ability to change configuration settings of the ChakraCore JS
       engine: `DisableBackgroundWork` (default `false`),
       `DisableNativeCodeGeneration` (default `false`), `DisableEval` (default
-      `false`) and `EnableExperimentalFeatures` (default `false`);
+      `false`) and `EnableExperimentalFeatures` (default `false`).
-   3. Added support of .NET Core 1.0.1.

    ====================
    POST-INSTALL ACTIONS